-Don’t want to roast a whole turkey this year for Thanksgiving?
-Keep it small by roasting this Stuffed Cornish Hen recipe with Homemade Classic Stuffing plus other recipes for hosting Thanksgiving For Two.
+Don’t want to roast a whole turkey for Thanksgiving?
+Keep your dinner small by roasting this Stuffed Cornish Hen recipe with homemade stuffing plus other recipes for hosting Thanksgiving For Two.

-How many people are you hosting for Thanksgiving?
+How many people are you serving for Thanksgiving?

-One feedback I hear often is how you appreciate my scaled-down recipes since you often only need 2-4 servings.
+One feedback I hear often is how you appreciate my small batch recipes since you often only need 2-4 servings.

-That got me thinking about you for Thanksgiving.
+That got me thinking about Thanksgiving.
 Do you host a giant Thanksgiving?
 Or are you like me where you still only need 2-4 servings?

-As it was playing in the background, I heard one couple ask how they could make a Thanksgiving meal since it’d only be the two of them.
+As it was playing in the background, I heard one couple ask how they could make a Thanksgiving dinner for two.

 Even though it’s common to host large families, sometimes you simply don’t have a large family.